shadow12490/msbx5500-spring-2020/CLASSLOG.md

 Triscuits were popular but seriously who eats barbeque chips at 9am.
 Next time will be triscuits, apples, and cheese sticks.

+# 1/15/2020

+Interviews with each student during office hours.
+Goal was to check in with each student about their job-search status, desires, etc. Students exhorted to have at least three-ish actual job postings in mind, and to build out portfolio for those jobs.
+Dave attempted to light a fire under proverbial students to get them to start applying _now_.